DTrejo/dtrejo.github.io/how-do-you-transition-from-rails-lead-engineer-to-growth-engineer.md

 ---
-title: How Do You Transition from Rails Lead Engineer to Growth Engineer?
+title: How do you transition from Rails lead engineer to growth engineer?
 date: 2018-02-18 02:02 CET
 tags: howto, growth, engineering
 ---